 The high concentration of cynarin in artichokes helps with cholesterol management as well as digestive health, as Cynarin stimulates bile production, which helps to digest fats and with vitamin absorption from food.
 This was demonstrated in a 1994 study conducted with a randomised placebo-controlled double-blind cross-over pilot study with 20 participants.

-Finally, another double-blind, placebo controlled study in 2010 with 32 adult participants over a 3 week period, demonstrates that the inulin from artichoke helped to balance gut flora, which could contribute to treating some of the symptoms of indigestion.
+Artichoke’s prebiotic fibers play a key role in balancing gut flora.
+A 2010 double-blind, placebo controlled study with 32 adult participants over a 3 week period, demonstrates that the inulin from artichoke helped to balance gut flora, which could contribute to treating some of the symptoms of indigestion.

 This information is for educational purposes only and should not be taken as medical advice.
 Please consult a physician before treating any disorder.